arturs-lab/basis108/main_board/rom/README.md

 d4 - Starlight software d000-efff - this memory area is used for Basic ROM in original Apple

-d5 - BASIC ROM - lower half of this EPROM is visible in Apple mode at $F000-$FFF.
+d5 - BASIC ROM - lower half of this EPROM is visible in Apple mode at $F000-$FFFF.
 There is more code in the upper half of this EPROM.
 It seems to be similar to the lowewr half.
 Perhaps these are two copies of the same data but they got corrupted and now look slightly different.
 Or similar but different code that is bank-switched.
-The two halves can be compared using something like ```diff -W 40 --side-by-side -a <(xxd -ps -c 8 d5_label_2024.bin) <(dd if=d5.bin bs=1 skip=4096 | xxd -ps -c 8) | less```
+The two halves can be compared using something like ```diff -W 40 --side-by-side -a <(xxd -ps -c 8 d5_label_2024.bin) <(dd if=d5.bin bs=1 skip=4096 | xxd -ps -c 8) | less``` code starting at $0E00 in d5.hex is similar to that provided on page 156 of commercial version's manual /commercial_version/documents/BASIS108_300pdi.pdf.
+So does code starting in second half at $1E00.
+Also code on page 133 and on is similar to that at EPROM offset $0800 and $1800

 g14 - printer driver According to the manual only 256 bytes of this chip is being used in address space of $C100-$C1FF (Apple addressing, $E100 in CP/M).
 But there is more code within this chip.
 Perhaps some trickery is done to use other parts of it to bank-switch code.
-Data visible to computer start at this location in EPROM: 0040: 00 20 62 C1 90
+Data visible to computer start at this location in EPROM: 0040: 00 20 62 C1 90.
+Driver listed on page 169 in commercial version's manual available at /commercial_version/documents/BASIS108_300pdi.pdf matches the code starting at that location.

 h4 - Character generator